Silvergust/MM-Linker-Godot/README.md

 # Material Maker Linker

 These are the files required to modify Material Maker so as to be able to connect with [Material Maker Linker](https://github.com/Silvergust/MM-Linker) and connect Blender with MM.
-Material Maker is a material generation tool by [RodZill4](https://github.com/RodZill4/material-maker), which as-is do not allow transfer of data between the user's programs.
+Material Maker is a material generation tool by [RodZill4](https://github.com/RodZill4/material-maker), which as-is does not allow transfer of data between the user's programs.
 Applying these files to a MM project allows you to do just that.
 The important parts are:

 * Server.gd, the heart of the program, a script that establishes a server and handles reception, interpretation and emition of data.
 * blender_link.tscn, a rudimentary UI to activate the server.